louking/contracts/docs/contract-admin-reference.rst

    the following year, on the same date, depending on the date rule specified for this race.
 See :ref:`date-rules` for more information.

-   **Note** if the date rule for the :term:`race` is not set, an email is generated to the administrator that this race was not renewed.
+   **Note** if the date rule for the :term:`race` is not set, the system creates one automatically, based on nth day of week in month.

 -  a :ref:`post-event-email` is sent to thank the race director for the opportunity to provide our services, to let them